 If you’re looking for somewhere with a healthcare system equipped to handle any illnesses you might encounter in the future, you can rest assured that you are in good hands in Lancaster.

-It has low crime rates and is rated highly for its safety.
-Lancaster ranks as the 13th safest place to live in the U.S., an important factor when considering retirement options.
+Yes!
+Lancaster has low crime rates and is rated highly for its safety.
+In fact, Lancaster ranks as the 16th safest place to live in the U.S., an important factor when considering retirement options.

-Our homes were built with large porches to promote a community-focused lifestyle.
+Our homes were built with large porches to promote community-focused living.
 We believe in the importance of building lasting relationships and fostering a friendly environment, so we make sure to plan everything we do with the community in mind.

 If you have an interest in learning more about our homes, contact us online, and we’d be happy to give you more information about how to live with purpose in retirement at Sycamore Springs.